20 Nov Six Key Clauses You Need in Your Employment Agreements

-Written contracts are especially useful if you want to ensure that your employee stays a part of your business for a specific period of time based on the costs of training a replacement.
+Written contracts are especially useful if you want to ensure that your employee stays a part of your business for a specific period of time-based on the costs of training a replacement.
 A contract can lock in the employee for a specific term, with a penalty in place for leaving early, and can determine how much notice he or she must give so you can train a replacement in a timely manner.

 Contracts are also important when employees will be working with sensitive or confidential business information.
-A contract can include a confidentiality clause that ensures that the sensitive information remains confidential and isn’t later used by the employee for his or her benefit.

 Non-compete clauses are also often used in employment agreements.
 Such clauses can prevent an employee from leaving your business to work for a similar company, another way to protect your confidential business information.
-However, these clauses are unenforceable in California, so you might be wasting your time in making your employees sign one to begin with.
+However, these clauses are unenforceable in California, so you might be wasting your time by making your employees sign one to begin with.